gaiar/smolvlm-haiku-app/status.md

 - Added UI coverage for WebGPU gating and main interface states.
 - Smoothed the first-load experience with a consistent SmolVLM progress card.
 - Chained SmolVLM scene descriptions into Qwen haiku generation.
+- Added graceful fallback when the Qwen haiku generator cannot load.
 - Brought documentation in line with the dual-model implementation.

 ## Progress